Smärta i tummen - Rehcore AB

 Frequently Asked Questions (FAQs)

-What is thumb osteoarthritis?
+What is basal thumb arthritis?

-Thumb osteoarthritis is a form of osteoarthritis that affects the joint at the base of the thumb, leading to pain, stiffness, and reduced grip strength.
+Basal thumb arthritis is a form of osteoarthritis that affects the joint at the base of the thumb, leading to pain, stiffness, and reduced grip strength.

-How is De Quervain's syndrome treated?
+How is De Quervain's tenosynovitis treated?

 Text created by: